 5. Organize Your Media Library Smartly

 Imagine your media library as a book library.
 Now, would you favor the idea of arranging your books in separate rooms with chronological order, or to be more specific, by the month they were acquired?
-And then waste time on searching in room after room for the book you want?
+And then waste time on searching in a room after room for the book you want?
 I don’t think so.

 Your media library is no different.
 That is why you should have an integrated folder where you store all the media files.
 In that way, you only need a keyword to track down the file you need.
 How to do this?
 Well, simply go to “Settings & Media” and click to uncheck the button next to “Organize my uploads into month- and year-based folders.”